Child of Veteran and Public Safety Officer Supplemental Grant Program (CVO, aka CDV)

 Specific CVO benefits vary depending upon when the eligible veteran entered the military.
 Visit http://www.purdue.edu/dfa/sandg/CVO%20Flowchart.pdf to view a flow chart depicting these changes.

-- The most common of the 13 CVO programs are the Child of Deceased or Disabled Veteran and Child of Purple Heart recipients programs; these two programs are also known as Child of Disabled Veteran or “CDV”.
+- The most common programs among the 13 that make up CVO are the Child of Deceased or Disabled Veteran and Child of Purple Heart recipients programs; these two programs are also known as Child of Disabled Veteran or “CDV”.
+In the facts below, CVO is used to refer to rules that pertain to all 13 programs and CDV refers to rules specific to the children of disabled or deceased veteran’s and the children of Purple Heart recipient’s programs.

 - You are entitled to a total of 124 credit hours of CDV fee remission at state institutions for undergraduate or graduate study.
 Follow the links from the SFA home page at http://www.in.gov/sfa/index.htm to set up your eStudent account and monitor your total hours of CDV usage.